jackielu4119/DL/README.md

 Currently we have ppg_analy.py code ready for posting in github, and the other parts are still under checking and preparation.
-They will be posted as soon as everything is ready, before August, 2022.
+They will be posted as soon as everything is ready.

 Usage: